Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Main Assumptions and Several Examples

-(ii) The matrices $Q_{\widetilde{Z}\widetilde{Z},j}$ is invertible for $j \in J$.
+(ii) The matrices $Q_{\widetilde{Z}\widetilde{Z},j}$ is invertible for $j \in [J]$.

-(iii) For all $j \in J$, $\widehat{Q}_{XX,j} = O_p(1)$, $\widehat{Q}_{X\eps,j} = O_p(1)$, and $\widehat{Q}_{\dot{\eps}\dot{\eps},j} \geq c>0$ for constant $c$ with probability approaching one, where $\dot{\eps}_{i,j}$ is the residual from the cluster-level projection of $\eps_{i,j}$ on $W_{i,j}$. \end{assumption}
+(iii) For all $j \in [J]$, $\widehat{Q}_{XX,j} = O_P(1)$, $\widehat{Q}_{X\eps,j} = O_P(1)$, and $\widehat{Q}_{\dot{\eps}\dot{\eps},j} \geq c>0$ for constant $c$ with probability approaching one, where $\dot{\eps}_{i,j}$ is the residual from the cluster-level projection of $\eps_{i,j}$ on $W_{i,j}$. \end{assumption}

-Assumption \ref{assumption: 2} is required for the our analysis of the Wald test, but not for the AR test.
-Specifically, Assumption \ref{assumption: 2}(i) holds if the dependence of units within clusters is weak enough to render some type of LLN to hold.
-Assumption \ref{assumption: 2}(ii) is standard in the literature and holds regardless of the IV strength.
-However, it rules out the case that the IVs $Z_{i,j}$ defined in Section \ref{subsec: setup} are constructed as the interaction between baseline IVs and cluster dummies, as discussed in Example \ref{ex:5} below.
+\begin{rem} Assumption \ref{assumption: 2} is required for our analysis of the Wald test, but not for the AR test.
+Assumption \ref{assumption: 2}(i) holds if the dependence of units within clusters is weak enough to render some type of LLN to hold.
+Assumption \ref{assumption: 2}(ii) is standard in the literature and holds regardless of the IV strength. \end{rem}